design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/03_make.md

     Creates a list containing a copy of the entities in sequence of input.

-## Divide
+## Loft
-* **Description:** Divides edge, wire or polyline by length or by number of segments.
-If object is not exact multiple of length, length of last segment will be the remainder.
+* **Description:** Lofts between edges.
 * **Parameters:**
-  * *edge:* Edge, wire, or polyline(s) to be divided.
-  * *divisor:* Segment length or number of segments.
+  * *entities:* Edges (or wires, polylines or polygons with the same number of edges).
-  * *method:* Enum to choose which method.
+  * *method:* Enum, if 'closed', then close the loft back to the first edge in the input.
-* **Returns:** List of new edges (segments of original edges), null if unsuccessful or on error.
+* **Returns:** Lofted polygons between edges if successful, null if unsuccessful or on error.
 * **Examples:**
-  * segments1 = make.Divide(edge1, 5, by_number)
+  * surface1 = make.Loft([polyline1,polyline2,polyline3], closed)
-    Creates a list of 5 equal segments from edge1.
+    Creates a list of polygons lofting between polyline1, polyline2, polyline3, and polyline1.
-  * segments2 = make.Divide(edge1, 5, by_length)
-    If edge1 has length 13, creates from edge a list of two segments of length 5 and one segment of length 3.

 ## Extrude